liferay/lexicon-site/src/pages/docs/patterns/Forms/forms.md

 #### Sections

-First level sections can be either collapsible or not.
-On the other hand, second level sections are never collasible.
+First level sections can be collapsible.
+Note that second level sections, however, can never be collapsible.

 ![form sections style and measures](../../../images/FormSections.jpg)

-Form section titles might be long and the layout must prevent it.
+The layout must wrap long section titles.

 ![form sections style and measures for long titles](../../../images/FormSectionsLong.jpg)